schefferac2020/schefferac2020.github.io/_pages/feige_proj.md

 ## Overview

-With the new website format, the main difficulty is in order to view if an item is in stock, various buttons need to clicked (something the previous scraper was unable to accomidate).
+With the new website format, the main difficulty is that in order to view if an item is in stock, various buttons need to clicked.
+This is something the previous scraper was unable to accomidate.

 Thankfully, every time we click one of the buttons the URL will change.
 This allows us to split the scraping up into two different steps: **INDEXING** -- or identifying the URLs that we are trying to scrap, and **SCRAPING** -- once we have the URLs, checking the URL, brand name, and sku.